-Name of Appl icant:
+Name of Applicant:

 Post Applied for:

 What is the name of your organisation?

 What position do you hold in relation to the applicant?

 How long have you worked/did you work with the Applicant?

 Applicant's role and/or duties held

-Applicant's da Applicant's dates of employment:
+Applicant's dates of employment:

-Employment E Employment

-ended:
+Employment ended:

+Please confirm below the reason for the termination of the Applicant's employment.
 If the Applicant was dismissed, please explain the reason for the Applicant's dismissal and the surrounding circumstances.

 Please rate the Applicant against the following criteria: Needs substantial development Needs development Acceptable Strong Outstanding

-Attitude to
+Attitude to work

-work

 Reliability

 Working

 relationships

 Skill

 Experience

-Has the Applicant been the subject of 1

-disciplinary proceedings (whether formal or informal) during the last 12 months of their employment?
-If so, please provide Yes / No de details lete as approp priate, and provide
+Has the Applicant been the subject of disciplinary proceedings (whether formal or informal) during the last 12 months of their employment?
+If so, please provide details of the allegation(s) against the Applicant and the outcome of the proceedings.
+Yes / No delete as appropriate, and provide details

-details of the allegation(s) against the

-Applicant and the outcome of the

-proceedings.

 Has the Applicant been the subject of

 allegations involving issues related to the

 safety and welfare of children or young Yes / No delete as appropriate, and provide

 people?
 If so, please provide details of details

 the allegation (s) against the Applicant

 and the outcome of the proceedings.

 To the best of your knowledge, has the

 applicant ever been subject to Yes / No delete as appropriate, and provide

 investigation for a safeguarding reason? details

 Please provide details.

 With reference to the attached job

 description, are you satisfied that the

 Applicant has the ability and is suitable to Yes / No delete as appropriate, and provide

 undertake this role? details

 If not, please give specific reasons for

 your concerns.

 Are you completely satisfied that the

 Applicant is suitable to work with children?
 Yes / No delete as appropriate, and provide

 If, not please give specific reasons for details

 your concerns.

-Would you be willing to re-employ the Yes / No delete as appropriate, and provide
+Would you be willing to re-employ the Vac / No delate as appropriate, and provide

-Applicant? details
+Applicant?
+Yes / No delete as appropriate, and provide

-If your answer is "No", please explain why. dotano
+If your answer is "No", please explain why. details

-Please include any other information which you consider may be relevant to the Applicant's
+Please include any other information which you consider may be relevant to the Applicant's application?

-application?

 Signed: Please print name:

 Job Title: Dated:

 Telephone No: Extension:

 E-mail address:

 Organisation 'name and address:

+Official Stamp:
-Official Stamp: If you do not have an official stamp, then please attach this reference to signed headed paper/compliment slip.

-For Requesting School use only:

-(Record details of conversation, who had conversation, and date, upon phone follow up)
+If you do not have an official stamp, then please attach this reference to signed headed paper/compliment slip.
+For Requesting School use only: (Record details of conversation, who had conversation, and date, upon phone follow up)